backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/SAM.md

 - SAM is **built on CloudFormation**
 - SAM requires the **Transform** and **Resources** section in its template.
 - Commands to know:
+	- `sam init`: *initialises* a serverless application with an AWS SAM template
 	- `sam build`: fetch dependencies and create local deployment artifacts
 	- `sam package`: package and *upload to Amazon S3*, generate CF template
 	- `sam deploy`: deploy to CloudFormation